sabbelasichon/typo3-rector/docs/configuration_and_processing.md

     //    __DIR__ . '/packages/acme_demo/',
     // ]);

-    // When you use rector there are rules that require some more actions like creating UpgradeWizards for outdated TCA types.
+    // When you use rector, there are rules that require some more actions like creating UpgradeWizards for outdated TCA types.
-    // To fully support you we added some warnings.
+    // To fully support you, we added some warnings.
 So watch out for them.

     // If you use importNames(), you should consider excluding some TYPO3 files.
     $rectorConfig->skip([